-YEN Nutrition entry costs £250 +VAT.
+YEN Nutrition membership costs £250 +VAT.
 This provides analysis and benchmarking of six fields (or samples).
 Additional samples cost £40 + VAT.

 ...making sure you add membership to your cart.

 Particularly for agronomists and agronomy companies, group entries can be made (at a discount for ten farms or more): please click here.